MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 + No support for adding encryption keys in the Azure portal.

++ No cross-subscription support.
+Azure Key Vault and Azure AI Search must be in the same subscription.

 ## Key Vault tips

 If you're new to Azure Key Vault, review this quickstart to learn about basic tasks: [Set and retrieve a secret from Azure Key Vault using PowerShell](/azure/key-vault/secrets/quick-create-powershell).

 Here are some tips for using Key Vault:

 + Use as many key vaults as you need.
 Managed keys can be in different key vaults.
 A search service can have multiple encrypted objects, each one encrypted with a different customer-managed encryption key, stored in different key vaults.

++ Use the same tenant so that you can retrieve your managed key by connecting through a system or user-managed identity.
+This behavior requires both services to share the same tenant.
+For more information about creating a tenant, see [Set up a new tenant](/azure/active-directory/develop/quickstart-create-new-tenant).

 + [Enable purge protection](/azure/key-vault/general/soft-delete-overview#purge-protection) and [soft-delete](/azure/key-vault/general/soft-delete-overview).
 Due to the nature of encryption with customer-managed keys, no one can retrieve your data if your Azure Key Vault key is deleted.
 To prevent data loss caused by accidental Key Vault key deletions, soft-delete and purge protection must be enabled on the key vault.
 Soft-delete is enabled by default, so you'll only encounter issues if you purposely disable it.
 Purge protection isn't enabled by default, but it's required for customer-managed key encryption in Azure AI Search.